JonasLeonhard/neovim-config/README.md

 # FAQ:

+: Where can i find more awsome neovim plugins?
+- Checkout <a href="https://github.com/rockerBOO/awesome-neovim/tree/main">Awsome Neovim</a>

 :What tools do i need to install for this config?

 - This config uses a bunch of cli tools to make your life easier.